mikediessner/nubo/docs/_build/html/_sources/citation.md.txt

 ## Selected publications using NUBO

-- J O'Connor, M Diessner, K Wilson, RD Whalley, A Wynn, and S Laizet, "Optimisation and Analysis of Streamwise-Varying Wall-Normal Blowing in a Turbulent Boundary Layer," *Flow, Turbulence and Combustion*, 2023.
+- J O'Connor, M Diessner, K Wilson, RD Whalley, A Wynn, and S Laizet, "Optimisation and analysis of streamwise-varying wall-normal blowing in a turbulent boundary layer," *Flow, Turbulence and Combustion*, 2023.

-- M Diessner, J O’Connor, A Wynn, S Laizet, Y Guan, K Wilson, and RD Whalley, "Investigating Bayesian optimization for expensive-to-evaluate black box functions: Application in Fluid Dynamics," *Frontiers in Applied Mathematics and Statistics*, 2022.
+- M Diessner, J O’Connor, A Wynn, S Laizet, Y Guan, K Wilson, and RD Whalley, "Investigating Bayesian optimization for expensive-to-evaluate black box functions: Application in fluid dynamics," *Frontiers in Applied Mathematics and Statistics*, 2022.